 6 - Look for a broker-dealer with strength in technology and support for that technology.
 This includes hybrid open architecture that allows freedom of choice, as well as supportive and flexible products and platforms.
-"Independent advisors do not want to be constrained by proprietary products or platforms," says United Planners' Shindel.
-"They want to build their own brand and practice value as independent business owners.
-They desire an open architecture approach with the freedom to choose the platforms that best suit their clients' needs."
+This provides independent advisors with the flexibility to operate without restrictions from proprietary products or platforms.
+An open architecture approach is essential, allowing the freedom to select platforms that align best with your clients' needs.